Cheersupzoo/flutter_simple_platform_channel/README.md

 # Flutter Simple Platform Channel

 A simple Flutter project implement platform channel.
 This can be use as a template for MethodChannel on forward and reverse between Flutter and Native and EventChannel for Stream event.
-It is implement for Android Kotlin.
+It is implement for Android Kotlin and iOS Swift.

 ## Getting Started